-Every people who wants to go to Bacolod must visit this stunning mansion in Talisay City.
+Every people who want to go to Bacolod must visit this stunning mansion in Talisay City.
 People will definitely love the view.
 This mansion was built in the early 1900’s by the sugar baron, Don Mariano Ledesma Lacson.

 I went to Bacolod last January 2014.
-My primary reason of travelling is to experience it solo but things do change.
+My primary reason of traveling is to experience it solo but things do change.
 My friend who was from Cadiz, Bacolod contacted me and told me that I can sleep in their house (so free transportation, food, and hotel it is).

 Like a kid who gets their present, I am as if like a kid too.
 As soon as I step foot on the airport I already wanted to go and explore the beautiful city.
 Some say it is known for its chicken inasal, a food lover might enjoy living here.

 This ruins was developed by Raymund Javellana one of Don Mariano’s children last May 2007 and it was officially opened to the public as a tourist attraction last January 2008.

 THE RUINS HISTORY:

 The mansion was built in the early 1990’s by the sugar baron, Don Mariano Ledesma Lacson (1865-1948) and was home to his unmarried children and his first wife, Maria Braga Lacson (+1911), a Portuguese from Macau.
 The mansion was the largest residential structure ever built at that time and had in it one of the finest furniture, chinaware, and decorative items, as the father of Maria Braga was a captain of the ship that sailed to Europe and Asia and would cart with him these items.
 One of their daughters maintained a beautiful garden of lilies in and around the 4-tiered fountain fronting the mansion, all brought from abroad.

 Their sons were the ones who supervised the construction of the mansion, making sure that the cement used was an A-grade mixture of concrete and it is precisely followed.